 The Government’s ‘Strategic Rationale for Upgrading the UK Airspace’ provides more information on the need for airspace modernisation in the UK and describes the upgrades planned.

 Changes that are made to accommodate a third runway at Heathrow will need to fit in with the changing airspace of the UK and Europe.
 Heathrow is working closely with the other airports in the south-east of England to develop an integrated approach to airspace modernisation.

 Performance Based Navigation

-The introduction of Performance Based Navigation (PBN) is key to achieving the aims of the FAS.
+The introduction of Performance Based Navigation (PBN) is key to achieving the aims of the airspace modernisation strategy.
 PBN improves the accuracy of where aircraft fly by moving away from ‘conventional’ navigation using ground-based beacons, to satellite navigation.

 PBN is being introduced across the world.
 This new technology allows more flexible positioning of routes and enables aircraft to fly them more accurately.
 This helps improve operational performance and reduce delays.

 However, enabling aircraft to follow an allocated route more precisely will potentially lead to routes becoming narrower and more concentrated than today and we recognise that this concentration of aircraft is a concern to local communities.